rodber/rodber/README.md

 I started with development when I was in college (I'm a Metallurgical Engineer) by doing simple webpages.
 I self-taught my way into developing software and since 2007 I've been making Chevereto.

-I'm proud of Chevereto and for being able to build my career around my own software.

 ❤ You can [donate](https://paypal.me/RodolfoBerrios) to support my work.
 I'm mostly into self-hosted software.

 - 📝 I blog at [rodolfo.is](https://rodolfo.is/)